cmgoffena13/etl-watcher/docs/reference/database_schema.rst

        name VARCHAR(150) NOT NULL,
        group_name VARCHAR(150) NOT NULL,
-       created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL, updated_at TIMESTAMP WITH TIME ZONE
+       created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL, updated_at TIMESTAMP WITH TIME ZONE NULL
    );

    -- Indexes